 Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium", are recorded as deferred income.
-As at September 30, 2023, the Company had a remaining gualifying expenditure commitment of \$Nil (December 31, 2022 - \$40,187) from the proceeds of flow-through shares issued on July 20, 2022.
+As at March 31, 2023, the Company had a remaining qualifying expenditure commitment of \$Nil (December 31, 2022 - \$40,187) from the proceeds of flow-through shares issued on July 20, 2022.

-19. Event after the Reporting Period
+19. Event After the Reporting Period

-On October 24, 2023, the Company completed a non-brokered private placement for the issuance of 1,160,000 flow-through ("FT") shares at a price of \$0.05 per FT share for a total of \$58,000.
-The Company also completed a non-brokered private placement for the issuance of 5.000.000 units at \$0.05 per unit for a total of \$250.000.
-Each unit consisted of one common share and one share purchase warrant.
-Each share purchase warrant entitles the holder to purchase one additional common share at a price of \$0.05 until October 24, 2026.
-The Company incurred share issue costs in the amount of \$3.093 in connection with the placement.
+On April 25, 2023, the Company closed a non-brokered private placement for the issuance of 6,700,000 units at \$0.05 per unit for a total of \$335,000.
+Each unit consisted of one common share and one-half share purchase warrant.
+Each share purchase warrant entitles the holder to purchase one additional common share at a price of \$0.10 until April 25, 2025.
+These warrants have a forced exercise price.
+If the closing price of the Company's shares is \$0.20 or greater for a period of 10 consecutive trading days, the warrant holder will have 30 days from the date the Company gives notice to exercise their warrants; otherwise the warrants expire on the 31st day after the Company gives such notice.